jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 <!-- ![Mixed-martial arts ecosystem]() -->
 _Martial artists built many disciplines.
 Like ideologues today, they each would critize the failings of each other.
 But it wasn't until the new philosophy of mixed-martial arts that everyone realized we can pick and choose from any discpline to find the best techniques to win any fight._

-- Innovation isn't subject to human authority.
-Be it from princes or executives, boxing coaches or stepmothers.
-The point of authority is to craddle youth until its old enough to venture out into Nature and uncover the next innovation.
-No parental authority of right and wrong exist into adulthood.
-Guideance and advice hopefully does exists, but Life needs the creatures feeling pain to find the best solution to pain, and that's why libery and freedom to choose one's tools keeps winning in fairytales and real-life.

-The technology of industrialization and the philosophy of free-market economics liberated once upon a time peasonts to buy and use any product or piece of land best for themselves.
-The technology of printing-press and telescope and the philosophy of science, liberated once up a time soothe sayers to investigate the natural world.
-The technology of printing-press, ballot box, and gun, with the philosophy of liberalism liberated individuals to select their own government.
-The technology of video cameras and the philosopohy of mixed-martial arts finally liberated fighters to learn and use any technique in their self-defence.

-Now, we have the technology of high-speed internet, smartphones, and artificial intelligence.
-These can liberated us at our jobs to find innovation.
-But we do not have the philosophy that expect us to grow up and venture out into the world.
-Life doens't care.
-The laws of evolution are required regardless.

 ---

 On our journey to improve our politics, here's the lessons we should take from the story of mixed-martial arts.

 Today, in the early 21st century, the middle-class suffers systemic problems.
 Taxes get more confusing.
 School prepares students less for the job market.
 Insurance gets more expensive.
 And there are many more topics trending badly.

-We all want better for ourselves and our kids, so we look around for help.
+Looking at hour rising bills and shrinking savings accounts, we feel beat up and look around for help.

 We find lots of people selling ideological politics on television, social media, and back yard barbeques.
 They get our attention because ideologues insist their techniques improve the economy.
 As the economy gets more uncertain, the more sales these ideologues close.
 As a result, many people think being "political" requires supporting a single ideology of "red", "blue", "green" and so on.
 These new ideological converts donate time and money, buy books, follow pundits, go to rallies, and...

 Regular people keep getting our asses kicked in our real lives.

-The middle-class keeps losing because we think politics means supporting _one_ ideology and wrongfully think our government, paychecks, and happiness are governed by its rulebook.
+We think good politics means supporting _one_ ideology and wrongfully think our government, paychecks, and happiness are governed by its rulebook.
+But like in fighting, learning one discipline is not enough to protect us in Nature.

 Today's ideological teachers, pundits, and commentarors are not philosophers pondering how best to relieve the pains of our entire body politic.
 They are salesman pushing their chosen techniques and tools to favour their part of society.
-Like old martial art teachers, ideologues may have the best solutions for you, regardless they sell their solutions before knowing what fight you're in.
+Like old martial art teachers, ideologues may have the best solutions for you, but they also may not and regardless they sell their techniques before knowing what fight you're in.

 <!-- ![Ant Death Spiral](/assets/problem-solving-philosophy.png) -->
 _Ant Death Spiral.
 Image Needed._

 Current ideologues are in a sort of death spiral.
 Whether "red", "blue", "orange" or "green", they are going in circles trying to make their techniques improve the economy.
 They keep failing for the same reason no single martial art discipline can be the single source of truth.
 Problems don't adapt to solutions.
-Like the polar bears are finding out, lifeforms must change to overcome problems.
+Like the polar bears are finding out, lifeforms must evolve to overcome problems.

 As the economy continues going badly, ideologies contort their worldview with simple observations that justify their sales pitch.
-If people quit their jobs en masse, they must be lazy.
-Or if lots of people rob stores, they must be hungry.
-As bosses continue to lose workers and robbers run amok and other symptons get worse, ideologues retreat into their sub-culture because "they don't like what they're finding out".
+If people quit their jobs en masse, they must be lazy says the Conservative.
+Or if lots of people rob stores, they must be hungry says the Progressive.
+As bosses continue to lose workers, robbers run amok, and other symptons get worse, ideologues retreat into their sub-culture because "they don't like what they're finding out".

 That's why ideologues form echo chambers.
 Inside they can control the narrative about economic pains and repeat how their chosen techniques of tax cuts, universal health-care, highway expansion, etc. give automatic success.
-And when regular people feel the pain, frustrations, and anger of growing real life problems, echo chambers respond by either invalidating that pain (ex. "workers should be happy with any job"), or by assigning blame to the "the other side" because they broke the ideological rulebook.
+And when regular people feel the pain, frustrations, and anger of growing real life problems, echo chambers respond by either invalidating that pain, or by assigning blame to the "the other side" because they broke the ideological rulebook.

 The truth is, all political ideologies and their economic tools and techniques are incomplete; good for some problems, bad for others.

 That's why I wrote _Techvolution_.
 It helps break any steadfast loyalty to one ideology and encourages you to realize you're a lifeform in Nature.
-You should only be loyal to the rules, techniques, and tools that solve your unique real life problems.
+You should only be loyal to the rules, techniques, and tools that solve your current real life problems.

 Because Nature is a street fight for the polar bear, martial artists, and you.